Search sheldonbrown.com and sheldonbrown.org

 To remove the usual Freehub body, the hub must be spoked into a wheel.
 Do not cut the spokes out of a wheel if you intend to replace the body!

 First remove the axle.
-Insert a 10 mm Allen wrench into the fixing bolt in the middle of the body.
+Then insert a 10 mm Allen wrench into the fixing bolt in the middle of the body.
 Unscrew the hollow fixing bolt (conventional right thread, counterclockwise to loosen).
 The body will lift off: it is secured to the hub shell by the hollow bolt and a set of splines that keep it from rotating.

 Older Dura-Ace bodies require a special spline wrench, Shimano tool #TL-FH10, to remove the body from the hub.
 See my page on Dura-Ace Interchangeability for more details on this.